 The cleanup/beautification event is open to any grade school, middle school, or high school with groups as small as 10 students or as large as 100.

-EACH SCHOOL GROUP RECEIVED:
+EACH SCHOOL GROUP WILL RECEIVE:

 - Free t-shirts for every participant

 - Paper pickers, gloves, safety vests, and trash bags

 - Instructional materials for event planning and orientation

 - Educational literature on litter control and recycling.

 - Information on establishing a Beautify Fresno Club